Expungements, Sealing & Pardons in Decatur

 Your record may be completely pardoned or expunged, meaning you will not have to reveal that you were previous charged with a crime to potential employers, landlords, or other individuals.
 Not only that, but you can have peace of mind knowing that your record has been wiped clean or sealed away.

 Do not wait to speak with an experienced Decatur expungements attorney from Johnson Law Group today to see what option works for your case.

 You may be able to petition the governor for executive clemency if you have been convicted of a felony.
 If the governor chooses to authorize expungement of your crime, it will be pardoned.
 While you may feel it is best to act fast, waiting several years after a conviction can help make your petition more successful.
 This is because you will have a chance to build up moral standing and present yourself as a reformed individual who has taken responsibility for their actions.

-If you would like to learn if you are eligible for a pardon, our firm is here to help.
+If you would like to learn if you are eligible for a pardon, our Decatur expungements lawyers are here to help.
 We can carefully review your case and help you build the strongest petition for pardon or clemency.

 Expungements & Sealing